juanpablopizarro/golang-bootcamp/README.md

 ### Bonus track
-If you have enough time, it would be nice to containerise your application using Docker
+If you have enough time, it would be nice to containerise your application and the DB using Docker and docker-compose.
+Remember that Go is a compiled language, this allows us to build a single binary that we can just drop in whatever container/vm/machine we want.
+Take a look at the `docker scratch` image and see how it works.
+Also remember that with the Go compiler you can do cross compilation, say you are working on macOS and you want to compile something that would work on a linux machine that has the same processor architecture, you could then do something like this: `GOOS=linux go build`.
+To learn more about cross compilation you can red [this blog post](https://dave.cheney.net/2015/08/22/cross-compilation-with-go-1-5).
+Once you have your application containerised you need to connect it to the DB.
+There are availabile images for both mongo and MySQL databases.
+If you are not familiar with `docker-compose` you can follow [this tutorial](https://docs.docker.com/compose/gettingstarted/) that explains a bit what it is and how to use it.